The Riverside Stadium Like?

 |What Is It Like For Visiting Supporters?|

-are housed in the South Stand at one end of the
+(towards the South East corner) at one side of the

 can be accommodated in this area.
 The turnstiles are